 What is the one common denominator in each of these conflicts?
 The common denominator is this: Each conflict or beef reduces to disputes over things such as access to sex, money, spheres of influence, stature, power, turf or territory, and resources with a seeming inability of the parties to the conflicts to find a common ground or to peacefully resolve their differences.
 Each conflict basically is about the same thing.
 The same thing is this: These varying confrontations and conflicts reduce to us-versus-them quests for supremacy.
 The same thing is this: All of these conflicts are deadly in that many humans perish in the process.
 The only real difference between each conflict is in scope, scale, and intensity.
 Some of these conflicts do not extend beyond a few city blocks while others extend across several countries.
 I can think of seven words to describe all of these varying human conflicts, and they are these: pure unadulterated shortsighted ridiculousness to the maximum.

 The logical solution to these kinds of situations is for the parties involved to cease their swords, disarm to the maximum, and seek a diplomatic and peaceful resolution of their conflicts.
 Yet, in un-homo sapiens sapiens-like fashion, what do the conflicting parties do instead?
 They do this: They proceed to arm themselves to the maximum.
 The superpowers are not helping the situation either in that the superpowers are not leading by example.
 Instead of disarming to the maximum for future life on Earth to thrive, the superpowers, too, find themselves locked in a vicious and expensive ongoing armaments race.
+It is both hypocritical and disingenuous for the nuclear powers to lecture other nations about the evils of possessing nuclear weapons while they sit atop their own stockpiles of nuclear weapons.
 Humans have got to overcome their murder mentality.
 Killing one another is not the answer, and killing one another is not the way for humans to proceed into the future.
 Instead of succumbing to the drumbeats of war, the time has come for humans all over the world to get serious about peace.

 Some might argue that there are, indeed, distinguishing factors between the opposing parties in these conflicts.
 They might cite distinguishing factors such as defensive versus offensive actions or proactive versus reactive actions.
 When probing the root causes of these kinds of conflicts, sometimes these kinds of arguments of justification become little more than distinctions without a difference.
 For, the bottom-line is this: Humans continue to suffer and die senselessly and to die unnecessarily as a result of these conflicts.
 The outcome of these kinds of conflicts is still a bunch of mess with humans behaving as blood-thirsty savages instead of them behaving as the wise creatures whom they purport to be.
 Among other human challenges, the ongoing human-on-human cycle of hatred, violence, and killing—that is, Hell on Earth—permanently must be broken.